Agenda for Thursday, October 3, 2019

 - Participants will employ strategies to connect with local practitioners.

-- Participants will summarize the approach to panchakarma and its evidence for use in skin care.
+- Participants will summarize the theoretical and practical application of panchakarma and its evidence for use in skin diseases.

 When psychiatric diseases overlay with dermatology, integrative medicine can be used to address multiple compounding factors.
 This session will focus on both common and rare conditions seen in clinic and how to apply an integrative approach to reverse habit formation.

-- Participants will assess the evidence for TCM based procedures for treatment of dermatological conditions.
+- Participants will assess case-study evidence for the treatment of topical steroid withdrawal with herbal medicines.

-- Participants will review the basics of the Ayurvedic evaluation in dermatology.
+- Participants will review the basics of the Ayurvedic and Chinese medicine evaluation in dermatology and how these biochemically correlate to the western Dermatology approach.

-- Participants will summarize the effects of different herbs and how they can be tailored toward different Ayurvedic imbalances.
+- Participants will summarize the effects of different herbs and how they can be tailored toward different Ayurvedic and Chinese medicine imbalances.

 This workshop will describe Cosmetic Facial Acupuncture from a Traditional Chinese Medicine perspective.
 Benefits and precautions of Cosmetic Facial Acupuncture will be detailed.
 Participant demonstrations will be available.